 Check the EP edits (examples: SmartTime Edit, EP Employer Fringe Edit, EP Employee Fringe Edit).
 If you see a CA loan out withholding, verify that the loan out left the box unchecked.
 If they checked the box and the 7% withholding tax shows on the edit, call or email your paymaster with either of these questions:

 - Was the item an oversight?

 - Are they not registered with CA SOS?
-Sometimes it happens that they did register recently, but the website hasn’t been updated yet.
+It can ocasioanlly happen that a loan did recently register with the state, but the website hasn’t been updated yet.

 2. Loan Out Incentive Withholding

-If your production is in one of the states on this chart, be sure the correct film incentive withholding is taken on each payment!
+If your production is in one of the states mentioned, be sure the correct film incentive withholding is taken on each payment.

 Solution: Check your starts and your edits, especially if a loan out starts in the middle of production.